Virtual access

 Challenges in medical education for future armed conflict: Standardized training in non standardized environment

-LtCol Dr. Anita Podlasin (Military Medical Training Center in Lodz, Poland)
+Lt.
+Col. Dr. Anita Podlasin (Military Medical Training Center in Lodz, Poland)

 Adapting the military experience into civilian training: Case studies and a vision for the future